 When Scarlett sees Twelve Oaks on the day of the barbecue in the novel, it’s described this way:

-“They topped the rise and the white house reared its perfect symmetry before her, tall of columns, wide of verandas, flat of roof, beautiful as a woman is beautiful who is so sure of her charm that she can be generous and gracious to all.
+“The white house reared its perfect symmetry before her, tall of columns, wide of verandas, flat of roof, beautiful as a woman is beautiful who is so sure of her charm that she can be generous and gracious to all.
 Scarlett loved Twelve Oaks even more than Tara, for it had a stately beauty, a mellowed dignity that Gerald’s house did not possess.”

 The interiors of the actual home were not as large or as formal as those created as sets for the movie.
 Here is the actual staircase that climbs three stories in the Greek Revival today: